 If you are new to EndNote, you can book onto an Introduction to EndNote face-to-face workshop.
 Or, if you would prefer to learn from the comfort of your own home or office, why not book onto a webinar?

-The full EndNote manual (PDF) gives detailed intructions for all aspects of using EndNote.
+The full EndNote manual (PDF) gives detailed instructions for all aspects of using EndNote (This is a very large file and may take some time to download).
 This includes:

 - Creating a separate bibliography (p.250)